LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 .. index:: pair: redefined_built_ins; Flag

 ``redefined_built_ins(Option)``
    Controls the Logtalk and Prolog built-in predicate redefinition warnings.
-Possible option values are ``warning`` (the usual default) and ``silent``.
+   Possible option values are ``warning`` and ``silent`` (the usual default).
    Warnings about redefined Prolog built-in predicates are often the result of running a Logtalk application on several Prolog compilers as each Prolog compiler defines its set of built-in predicates.

 .. _flag_redefined_operators:
 .. index:: pair: redefined_operators; Flag